bbalganjjm/natural_js/docs/v2/architecture.md

 # Pitfalls

 A repeated snippet is not automatically a shared abstraction; first check whether it has identical inputs, outputs, cancellation, and ownership.
 A private helper must not become public merely because applications might find it useful.
-M2 type-only entries must not be mistaken for runtime implementations.
+The UI type-only entry must not be mistaken for a runtime Form or Grid implementation.

 # Related

 [The M1 contract](../implementation/m1-contract.md) gives behavioral invariants.
-[Package](package.md) lists what is actually installable in M2.
+[Package](package.md) lists what is actually installable in M3.
 [The roadmap](../implementation/roadmap.md) sets later implementation gates.

 [^package]: Public package boundaries
 [^root]: Root entry